soedinglab/MMseqs2/README.md

 ## News
 Keep posted about MMseqs2/Linclust updates by following Martin on [twitter](https://twitter.com/thesteinegger).

+05/01/2018 New version of Linclust manuscript uploadd to bioRxiv: [Steinegger M and Soeding J. Clustering huge protein sequence sets in linear time. bioRxiv (2018)](https://doi.org/10.1101/104034).
+The combined MMseqs2/Linclust workflow (now the default when calling "mmseqs cluster" combines extreme speed and linear time complexity with BLAST-like sensitivity.

-17/10/2017 We are happy to announce that MMseqs2 was just published at [Nature Biotechnology](https://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3988.html).
+17/10/2017 MMseqs2 has just been published at [Nature Biotechnology](https://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3988.html).

 05/25/2017 We updated the Linclust manuscript.
-Linclust is now 3x faster and we added an metagenomic protein assembly application.
+Linclust is now 3x faster and we added a metagenomic protein assembly application.
 Happy towel day.
 A pre-print can be downloaded here: [Steinegger M and Soeding J. Linclust: clustering billions of protein sequences per day on a single server (2017)](http://biorxiv.org/content/early/2017/05/25/104034).

 30/01/2017 We added a new clustering workflow called "Linclust".
 Linclust can cluster sequences in linear time down to 50% sequence identity.
 The Metaclust95 and Metaclust50 database can be download at [metaclust.mmseqs.com](https://metaclust.mmseqs.com/).
-A pre-print can be downloaded here: [Steinegger M and Soeding J. Linclust: clustering protein sequences in linear time (2017)](http://www.biorxiv.org/content/early/2017/01/29/104034.article-metrics).
+A preprint can be downloaded here: [Steinegger M and Soeding J. Linclust: clustering protein sequences in linear time (2017)](http://www.biorxiv.org/content/early/2017/01/29/104034.article-metrics).

 19/12/2016 MMseqs2 has a mascot now.
 It is the "little Marv" and was lovingly crafted by Yuna Kwon.
 Thank you so much.